openshift/oadp-operator/docs/tekton-oadp-nonadmin/README.md

 ```
 **Note** The non-admin user should have `view` access to the namespace that provides the tekton pipelines, and view or higher access like `edit` to the namespaces the user is intended to backup and restore.

-Outside of this demo users and namespaces that are required to be backed up would have already been setup.
+Outside of this demonstration users and namespaces that are required to be backed up would have already been setup.
 This step should only be required for demonstration purposes.

 ### Setup the Tekton pipelines